ISO Certification in India: Everything About Certification

 Mostly limited to Indian compliance

-Not recognised internationally
+Not recognized internationally

 Primarily used in Indian agricultural markets